 And language?
 Cap’ wouldn’t know what to do.

 #5 “You’re still here?”

 Breaking the fourth wall means not pretending that we’re watching a story unfold.
 Deadpool speaks to the audience, not only in the movie but also in his comic books.
 I’m not even talking about narration.
 He looks straight at us and talks to us, commenting on what’s happening.
 Deadpool plays with this technique, even having Deadpool get irritated when Collosus interrupts his conversation with us.
 All the actors are in on the joke, so we’re spared any “who are you talking to?” moments.
 A scene like that would be redundant, and insulting, because Deadpool’s audience doesn’t need anything spelled out.

-If you’re a Marvel fan, you know to stay in your seat until after the credits.
+If you’re a Marvel movies fan, you know to stay in your seat until after the credits.
 (I watched a herd of the unbaptized leave the theater as soon as the text credits began rolling.)
 The Deadpool after-credits scene is a perfect example of breaking the fourth wall, and it’s a parody of another hit movie that did the same thing: Ferris Bueller’s Day Off.
 It’s a twofer!

 #4 Meta Merc

 When I say that Deadpool is meta, I mean that the movie is aware of itself.
 That sounds weird, but you know what I’m talking about, even if you don’t think so.
 For instance, in The Simpsons, there are times the characters will talk about being a cartoon.
 In “The Front,” an animation studio executive is telling Bart and Lisa that cartoons often unspool the same background image over and over to save money.
 Meanwhile, the hallway in which they’re walking shows the same door, plant and painting over and over.
 That’s meta.